 CONNECTING THE DOTS BETWEEN YOUR MOUTH AND YOUR OVERALL HEALTH

-Most folks think caring for you oral health means brushing, flossing and seeing the dentist twice a year.
-After all that is what we’ve been taught….
+Most folks think caring for your oral health means brushing, flossing and seeing the dentist twice a year.
+After all, that is what we’ve been taught….
 That is what our insurance pays for….Right?

 Most people do not even give their mouth a second thought when considering developing a health plan.
-They think about diet and exercise not even considering that they may have an infection in their mouth that is keeping them from being totally healthy.
+They think about diet and exercise not also considering that they may have an infection in their mouth that is keeping them from being healthy.

 How you would treat your overall health is how you should treat your dental health.

-If you had a cut on the back of your hand that bleed every day and did not heal would you ignore it?
+If you had a cut on the back of your hand that bleeds every day and did not heal would you ignore it?